10 ways to experience the Great Barrier Reef from Townsville

 On their Island Highlights Cruise, you’ll spend the morning soaking up a traditional Indigenous welcome on Palm Island, then snorkel the dreamy turquoise waters of Pelorus Island and, after tucking into some lunch, snorkel or swim near Orpheus Island.

-SeaLink also run a historic Cape Cleveland Lighthouse Tour, where you can meet some of the lighthouse families who have called it home, and a Great Palm Island Day Tour, giving you the chance to take an Indigenous guided walk to learn more about the island, browse local arts and crafts markets, get hands on with dot painting, and watch Aboriginal dance performances.
+SeaLink also run a historic Cape Cleveland Lighthouse Tour, where you can meet some of the lighthouse families who have called it home, and a Great Palm Island Day Tour, giving you the chance to take an Indigenous guided walk to learn more about the island, browse local arts and crafts markets, get hands-on with dot painting, and watch Aboriginal dance performances.
+For something whale-ly awesome, SeaLink have just launched Whale Watching tours so you can get up close and personal with these gentle giants.

 5. Sail around Magnetic Island